ethereum/EIPs/EIPS/eip-XXXX.md

 Example : It should be read that [R1] is an absolute requirement of the specification whereas [D1] is a recommendation and [O1] is truly optional.

-The schema for a canonical token list utilizes draft version 7 of https://json-schema.org for consistency purposes with the [W3C CCG](https://w3c-ccg.github.io/) effort.
+The schema for a canonical token list utilizes draft version 7 of json-schema.org for consistency purposes with the W3C CCG effort.

 <a name="r1"> **[R1]** </a>
 The following data elements MUST be present in a canonical token list: